rushilma/thesis/hardness.typ

   Thus, we conclude by union bounding @lem_correlated_solution_lowprob (which is independent of $g$) over @lem_hypercube_counting.
 ]

-Throughout this section, we let $E= delta N$ for some $delta > 0$, and aim to rule out the existence of low-degree algorithms achieving these energy levels.
+Throughout this section, we let $E= delta N$ for some $delta > 0$, and aim to rule out the existence of low degree algorithms achieving these energy levels.
 This corresponds to the statistically optimal regime, as per @karmarkarProbabilisticAnalysisOptimum1986.
 These results roughly correspond to those in @gamarnikAlgorithmicObstructionsRandom2021b[Thm.
-3.2], although their result applies to stable algorithms more generally, and does not show a low-degree hardness-type result.
+3.2], although their result applies to stable algorithms more generally, and does not show a low degree hardness-type result.

 #theorem[
   Let $delta > 0$ and $E = delta N$, and let $g,g'$ be $(1-epsilon)$-correlated standard Normal r.v.s.